-- Bigger instruments that don’t use cases, like pianos, should be kept in an area where it can be covered when not in use.
+- A bigger instrument that doesn’t use a case, like a piano, should be kept in an area where it can be covered when not in use.

-- Leave instruments in cool areas, extreme heat can damage it’s exterior.
+- Leave a musical instrument in a cool area, extreme heat can damage its exterior.
 Humidity also has an influence on your instrument’s exterior.